 • Business Communication

 • Information Systems

 More advising information

 For many college graduates, an international career means a fast-paced life outside the U.S. filled with glamour and intrigue.
 However, entry-level positions in international business for recent college graduates are often in locations within the U.S.; mid-level positions often involve travel to other countries.
 Employees with the most experience or skills receive the overseas assignments.

 • multinational corporations

 Dr. Kristy Lauver

-In the senior capstone course, Strategic Management in a Global Business Environment, students run a global digital camera company in a head-to-head competition again companies managed by students in their class section using Glo-Bus, a course wide computer simulation.
+In the senior capstone course, Strategic Management in a Global Business Environment, students run a global digital camera company in a head-to-head competition against companies managed by students in their class section and students around the world using Glo-Bus, a course-wide computer simulation.

-In Marketing Management, student teams learn how to start and manage entrepreneurial firms in the global marketplace by competing in the Global Marketplace Business Strategy Competition, a 10-week internet-based computer simulation.
+In the Marketing Management course, student teams learn how to start and manage entrepreneurial firms in the global marketplace by competing in the Global Marketplace Business Strategy Competition, a 10-week Internet-based computer simulation.
 UW-Eau Claire teams compete at the most difficult level and have finished ahead of teams from universities around the world!